-Aligning your content with search queries will increase visibility in Google and discovery apps like TikTok and Instagram.
+Aligning your content with search queries will increase visibility in Google and apps like TikTok and Instagram.

 You may not have access to an enterprise social media platform if you’re a consultant or just starting your career.
 I have good news.
 Talkwalker is one of the leading social technologies in the space, and they have a free version.
 It can help with keyword research and so many other things.
 See for yourself.

 Product reviews contain a wealth of qualitative data that can inform content optimization decisions.
 Using text and sentiment analysis tools reveals the hidden themes and narratives within reviews.
 You can pinpoint precisely what features customers like or dislike about a product.
 For example, text analysis may uncover users love a particular product for its durability but hate how bulky it is.

 Integrate this specific feedback into content to connect with these consumer concerns.
 Create content that addresses commonly cited downsides to show prospective customers you understand their pain points.
 Use positive review excerpts as social proof in content to highlight strengths.
 Analyzing reviews provides the insights you need to optimize for what matters most to customers.